 - Project and site readiness;

 - Other impacts such as signage and visibility and operation and maintenance plan.

 - Complete your proposal using the Program’s Application template (Application Package);

 - Include all required supporting documents;

 - Verify your proposal against the Supporting Documentation Checklist in the Application Form;

 - Submit your proposal

-It is highly recommended to submit the complete application well in advance of the submission deadline (by 23:59 Eastern Time, June 11, 2020).
+It is highly recommended to submit the complete application well in advance of the submission deadline of June 22, 2021 (23:59 Eastern Daylight Time).

-Visit our FAQs to read the Frequently Asked Questions or email us at:
+Visit our Frequently Asked Questions or email us at: